Nickelodeon Studios: Planning and construction

 Super Sloppy Double Dare in April 1989 and Think Fast in January 1990 were the first Nickelodeon productions filmed at Universal Studios Florida, and they were shot on the 21000 sqft Soundstage 21 while Nickelodeon Studios was still being constructed.
 Like other Nickelodeon game shows, both programs were previously filmed at WHYY-TV in Philadelphia.
 Nickelodeon's live-action productions had traditionally been shot on rented soundstages in multiple cities, which was not cost-effective and limited the network's growth.

-Prior to the studio's completion, Double Dare executive producer Andy Bamberger, Double Dare creator Geoffrey Darby, Nickelodeon President Geraldine Laybourne, and Nickelodeon Studios general manager Scott Davis wrote their names in Building 17's second story cement floor.
+Prior to the studio's completion, Double Dare executive producer Andy Bamberger, Double Dare creator Geoffrey Darby, Nickelodeon President Geraldine Laybourne, and Nickelodeon Studios general manager Scott Davis wrote their names in Building 17's second story concrete floor.
 Bamberger, who also served as executive producer of Make the Grade and Total Panic, wrote "I Love TV Production" above his name.